juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == Registration
 Registration is a two-phase operation that a new user takes to store a PIN-protected secret.
 A registration operation is also performed to change a user's PIN or register a new secret for an existing user.

++ In phase 1, the client checks that at least _y_ realms are available to store the user's secret, where $y >= "threshold"$.
++ In phase 2, the client prepares and updates the registration _state_ on each Realm#sub[i].

 The registration operations are exposed by the client in the following form:

 $ "error" = "register"("pin", "secret", "allowedGuesses", "userInfo") $